nl83457/sql_project_applestore/README.md

 From the results, apps that fall within the 10-30 languages range are more likely to receive higher ratings.

 Our stakeholders would also likely be interested in knowing which genres of apps to avoid making.
 Therefore, we want to find out the genres of apps with the lowest average ratings.
+If we want to find out the top 10 genres with the highest average ratings instead, we can change the order by command to descending order (DESC) instead.

 ```
 select prime_genre, avg(user_rating) as Avg_Rating